Key takeaways

 If your Cigna plan doesn’t cover your weight loss medication, Dr. Quinones says healthcare providers can usually swap one GLP-1 medication out for another if there are no other contraindications or issues with your medical history.
 Ask your healthcare provider if they have any other recommendations that may be covered.

 If not, there are still ways to save money on your prescription.
 In addition to copay cards for qualifying patients—which often allow you to get a drug at little or no out-of-pocket cost, many drug manufacturers have patient assistance programs to support people who can’t otherwise pay for their medications.
+You can check the manufacturer websites for more information on savings—Eli Lilly for Mounjaro and Zepbound, and Novo Nordisk for Ozempic and Wegovy.

-Finally, you can use a SingleCare prescription discount card to save money on weight loss drugs, including GLP-1 agonists.
+Finally, you can use a SingleCare discount to save money on weight loss drugs, including GLP-1 agonists.
 The discount card allows you to apply SingleCare coupons to the pharmacies in your area so you can shop for the lowest available price.